 West and Gordon are in Kansas to tell Senator Seth Buckley (Dabbs Greer) that President Grant is concerned over not hearing from him and to convince the senator to return to Washington, D.C..
 They find that Buckley, his family and his staff are highly armed and very nervous about something, but can't get anyone to explain why or what.
-Buckley's foreman is then fatally attacked by a strange, enormous beast.
-A meeting occurs afterward between the family and their neighbor, Dr. Sigmund Von Liebig, behind closed doors; Gordon's eavesdropping attempt earns him a whack on the head, though the agents do find out that one of Buckley's sons is off to destroy some records at the local church.
+Buckley's foreman Fletcher is then attacked by what he describes as "a strange, enormous beast" just before dying.
+A meeting occurs afterward between Buckley, his sons, and their neighbor, Dr. Sigmund Von Liebig (John Abbott), behind closed doors; Gordon's eavesdropping attempt earns him a whack on the head from the Senator, though the agents do find out that one of Buckley's sons is off to destroy some records at the local church.
 The son quickly ends up dead, killed, apparently, by a giant ape.
 The Buckley family remains united in silence, so West and Gordon launch a full-scale investigation in their own inimitable style, hoping to find out what's going on before the Buckley family becomes extinct.

 Tropes present in this episode:

-- Big Screwed-Up Family: The rich, eminently respectable Buckleys.
-Between the father going out of his mind with guilt, the three sons desperately trying to push a rather large skeleton back inside its closet, the adopted daughter determined to help keep a secret she's not even in on and the embittered, disowned fourth son trying to kill his way into his inheritance, it's not a happy family.
+- Big, Screwed-Up Family: The rich, eminently respectable Buckleys.
+Between the father going out of his mind with guilt, the three sons desperately trying to push a rather large skeleton back inside its closet, the adopted daughter determined to help keep a secret she's not even in on, and the embittered, disowned fourth son trying to kill his way into his inheritance, it's not a happy family.

-- Old Dark House: The Buckleys live in one.
+- Old, Dark House: The Buckleys live in one.
 Old, check; foreboding, check; full of secrets and people marked for death, check.

 - Sadist: Dimas thoroughly enjoys watching Johann attack West; check out his Slasher Smile at the upper right of the page image.